ychalier/l2t/README.md

 ### logger

-The logger saves the output of the program (the differents steps, request handled) and most importantly the SongExcpetion raised when the loaded could not handle a song when adding to the library.
-Its purpose was mainly to understand why some songs could not be appended.
-It is not a proper debug log.
+The logger saves the output of the program (the differents steps, request handled) and most importantly the exception raised when a problem is encounted (warning if not big of a deal, error otherwise).
+When reporting a bug, it is nice to provide the log alongside to help understanding what happened.
-Therefore, if you encounter a bug, you can report the stack trace you got from the terminal.

 ## usage